juan-damico/EconLab-with-the-Experts/README.md

 ## LICENSE & INTELLECTUAL PROPERTY

-All series content is released under **[CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)**.
+All series content is released under **[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.

+You are free to use and build upon this material for non-commercial purposes, provided you give appropriate credit to the presenter and this repository, and share any derivative work under the same license.
+Commercial use is not permitted.

-The intellectual content of each episode remains the exclusive property of its respective presenter.
+The intellectual content of each episode remains the property of its respective presenter.
 The series format, branding, and production are © **Forecasting Economics**.

 For permissions and inquiries: [juan.damico@forecastingeconomics.com](mailto:juan.damico@forecastingeconomics.com)